 Throughout its history, CCHC’s library has collected materials documenting the diversity of the county from the 1680s to the present.
 The library houses collections of printed volumes (25,000), and manuscripts (500,000), including family name manuscript files, letters, diaries, personal papers, business and organizational records, pamphlets, broadsides, and newspapers.

-Please note that acquisitions are on hold through September 1, 2022.
+Please note that acquisitions are currently on hold.

 For research purposes, visitors can make photocopies or take images of books, newspaper clippings, and manuscripts under fair use law.